-HW recommends that the Bolton Zoning Board of Appeals require that the Applicant provide a detailed written response to address these comments as part of the permitting process.
+HW recommends that the Bolton Zoning Board of Appeals require that the Applicant provide a written response to address the few outstanding comments as well as the comments listed under the Wetlands Review as part of the permitting process.
 The Applicant is advised that provision of these comments does not relieve him/her of the responsibility to comply with all Commonwealth of Massachusetts laws, and federal regulations as applicable to this project.
 Please contact Janet Carter Bernardo at ibernardo@horsleywitten.com or at 508-833-6600 if you have any questions regarding these comments.